Frequently Asked Questions

 Is Pando 80,000 years old?

-No. At most, Pando is between 9,000 and 12,000 years old because the land it calls home was dominated by glacial weather patterns inhospitable to aspen like Pando until that time.
+No. At most, Pando is between 9,000 and 14,000 years old because the land it calls home was dominated by glacier’s which influenced weather patterns making the Pando Tree’s homeland too cold for germination or for growth to survive the harsh environment.

 Most Aspen tend to die out after a while, how does Pando keep going?